ajiohjesse/ajiohjesse/README.md

 - 👋 Hi, I’m Jesse Ajioh.

-- 👀 I’m interested in fullstack Web Development.
+- 👀 I’m interested in Fullstack Web Development.

 - 🌱 I’m currently learning frontend frameworks like react.js and next.js, the MERN stack for backend development and also React Native for mobile app development.
 - 💞️ I’m looking to collaborate on open source projects including websites, e-commerce sites and blogs.